cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

 ## Automate the removal of older Office versions

-We recommend that you uninstall any previous versions of Office before installing Microsoft 365 Apps on a device.
+It's recommended that you uninstall any previous versions of Office before installing Microsoft 365 Apps on a device.
 You can automate this process:

 - Use the Microsoft Support and Recovery Assistant (SaRA) to automate the uninstallation of older Office versions.